amritachandrasekar18/Data-606-Capstone-project/README.md

 ---

+## Problem Statement
+In the U.S. healthcare system, fraud costs taxpayers billions of dollars every year.
+A real-world example is the case of a healthcare provider who submits fraudulent Medicare claims for services that were never provided, such as billing for unnecessary medical tests or overcharging for treatments.
+In 2019, it was reported that healthcare fraud led to losses of over $60 billion in the U.S. alone.
+This fraudulent behavior not only strains the financial stability of healthcare systems but also puts patient safety at risk, as resources are diverted away from legitimate care.

+Traditional fraud detection methods, which often rely on manual audits and rule-based checks, struggle to keep up with the sheer volume and complexity of claims data, making it difficult to identify subtle patterns of fraud.
+This project aims to harness machine learning to automate the process, providing a more efficient, scalable, and accurate solution for detecting fraudulent healthcare providers, ultimately reducing financial losses and ensuring the quality and integrity of care provided to patients.

+---

 ## Research Questions

 - **How effectively can machine learning algorithms identify potentially fraudulent Medicare providers based on claims data?**